 Upscale enclaves filled with kitschy Kokopelli galleries and turquoise jewelry boutiques have defined travel in the Land of Enchantment for far too long.
-As this lesser-traveled route illustrates, the state’s real magic lies in its natural beauty, found along county roads backed by ochre mountains, painterly desert vistas, and forests teeming with Montezuma quail.
+As this lesser-traveled route illustrates, the state’s real magic lies in its natural beauty, found along country roads backed by ochre mountains, painterly desert vistas, and forests teeming with Montezuma quail.

-Day One: Start in Albuquerque
+Day 1: Albuquerque

 Surprisingly, ABQ is also one of the world’s most important flamenco towns, credited with reviving the dance form in the 1950s.
 Tablao Flamenco Albuquerque, in Old Town’s Hotel Albuquerque, was the Southwest’s first authentic flamenco dance hall.
 It still holds regular weekend showcases featuring local and international performers.
 Intimate Casa Flamenca hosts tablao performances throughout the year.